Cccei000/AIClub2018_CV/README.md

 # AIClub2018_CV
-Code for the CV department of 2018 AI club
+Codes and notes for the CV department of 2018 AI club